 What's the best way to get around Seoul?
 How much do metro or bus tickets cost and where to buy them?
 Read on in this chapter.

-Tickets, T-money Card and Mpass
+Tickets, T-money Card, Wowpass and Mpass

-Special transport cards, Tmoney and Cashbee, have been created for the entire public transport system in Seoul and other cities.
+Special transport cards, Wowpass, Tmoney and Cashbee, have been created for the entire public transport system in Seoul and other cities.

 The Tmoney card (sometimes written as T-money) was originally created for Seoul, while Cashbee was created for the second largest city, Busan.
-Over time, however, the validity of both cards has been extended to virtually all public transportation systems in Korea.
+Over time, however, the validity of both cards has been extended to virtually all public transport systems in Korea.

 Thus, a Tmoney card purchased in Seoul can be used to travel and recharge in any Korean city, just as a Cashbee card purchased in Busan can be used to travel around Seoul.